 Johnson’s Corner Farm – Medford

-Hop aboard an egg hunt hayride at Johnson’s Corner Farm, which drops passengers off at a field to play hopping games and search for five colorful eggs each in this non-competitive hunt.
+Hop aboard an egg hunt hayride that drops passengers off at a field to play hopping games and search for five colorful eggs each in this non-competitive hunt.
 Exchange the eggs for a goodie bag filled with treats and surprises, then take pictures with Peter Rabbit.
 Several rides are scheduled daily, and they run every 15 minutes on weekends.

 Hanson Park – Cranford

 The 7th Annual Colin Maher Easter Egg Hunt will take place at Hanson Park.
 All proceeds benefit the Friends of Colin and are used for research projects and awareness of Ewing's Sarcoma through the Georgetown University Hospital.
 Register or send questions to firstname.lastname@example.org.

 At the Middletown Arts Center's fun-filled Easter celebration, the first 500 children will receive goody bags and the Easter Bunny will be on hand for photo ops.
 Enjoy arts and crafts, an egg decorating contest, and more fun activities.
 FREE

 P.A.L.
 Egg Hunt – Summit

 This annual egg hunt on the village green features music, entertainment, prizes, and photos with the Easter Bunny.
 Three different age categories: toddler, preschool, and kids up to 8.
 FREE